 Handcrafted Ceramics by Christina Maguire

-Discover unique art and organic handcrafted ceramics made on the Wild Atlantic Way in Killala, Co.
+Discover unique art and organic handcrafted ceramics created on the Wild Atlantic Way in Killala, Co.
 Mayo, Ireland.

-Discover unique art and organic handcrafted ceramics made on the Wild Atlantic Way in Killala, Co.
+Discover unique art and organic handcrafted ceramics created on the Wild Atlantic Way in Killala, Co.
 Mayo, Ireland.

 At Mouse House Studio, I take great pride in my heritage within the ceramics industry.
+I hope my great-grandfather, a journeyman potter, would be proud.
+He left Ireland and went to work as a potter in Newcastle Upon Tyne.
 My family has been crafting beautiful quality ceramics for generations, and I continue to honor those traditions with my organic, unique pieces.

 I believe that art should be both beautiful and reflective.
 Inspired by the west coast of Ireland, my landscape paintings and portraits are representations of the beauty here in North Mayo.